yuripettorossi/CI2024_Lab03/README.md

   Even if the tree depth is limited, the *tree size*, when puzzle dimension is greater than 4, is still large, and so the algorithm is still resources demanding.
   The number of moves of the computed solution is way larger than the optimal one.

+## Lab03_tests.ipynb
+This file includes two alternative algorithms:
+- A* Search
+- Depth-first Search\

+They both showed to be able to solve the puzzle when the dimension is 3.
+Again, when the puzzle grows in size, they are slow in finding the solution.
+These two solution were uploaded in a separated file, just to show the work done, since the *Bi-directional search* compute a solution with lower moves and the *Bredth-first search* is faster when d>=4.